UBCCM/Front-End-Design-Checklist/README.md

 ---

-## 1. - Design requirements
+## 1. - Design Requirements

-Designing a website or a webapp requires following some rules and taking into consideration that the project is not only a graphic project but a web project too.
+Designing a website or a webapp requires following some rules.
+Remember that the project is not only a design project, but a web project too.
 The next sections are crucial for any web project.

 ### 1.1 - Grid system

 ![Grid system](/images/grid-system.png)

-* [ ] A **grid** is explicitly provided in the design, and the details of the grid are present in the technical specification (width, gutters, number of columns…).
-The Web Designer can keep the grid in a transparent layer and use it on all his project.
+* [ ] A **grid** should be explicitly provided in the design, and the details of the grid should be present in the technical specification (width, gutters, number of columns…).
+	> ℹ️ [UBC's CLF has grid specifications](https://clf.ubc.ca/design-specifications/).
+Use these specifications in all UBC projects.
+Designers may want to download an [Illustrator template](http://assets.brand.ubc.ca/downloads/ubc_clf7_full_width_templates_package.zip) of the CLF, which includes a transparent layer that shows the grid.

-	> ℹ️ [Guide Guide][6] is a plugin for Photoshop that can help you easily build your grid.
+  > ℹ️ [Guide Guide][6] is a plugin for Photoshop that can help you easily build your grid if you prefer to work in Photoshop.

 	> ℹ️ On Sketch, you can use the integrated “[Make Grid Tool][7]” to design your desired grid.